drug-design/course/docs/chapters/3d-mimic-design-case-studies.md

 *[nce]: New Chemical Entity: a compound not previously described.
 *[Ligand]: In Biochemistry: substance that binds to a biological receptor.
 In Chemistry: an atom or group of atoms.

-Substance P is a member of the tachykinin family of peptides and plays a role in the transmission of pain in the central nervous system.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='3d-mimic-design-case-studies/substance-p-ligand-cns-receptors-89af4c22'><i class='fa fa-play' aria-hidden='true'></i></button>Substance P is a member of the tachykinin family of peptides and plays a role in the transmission of pain in the central nervous system.
 Three different receptors for the mammalian tachykinins have been identified (NK-1, NK-2 and NK-3) and belong to the G-protein coupled receptors family.
 Substance P is recognized by the NK-1 receptor.
 Although its 3D structure is unknown, the conformation of substance P when bound to this receptor has been postulated.
 Here we present  how this conformation has been exploited for the design of non-peptide mimics with nano-molar activities.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer